-Exam exemptions through the Renaissance Program are available to Gold Card recipients with a course average of 93% or better.
+Exam exemptions through the Renaissance Program are available to students that qualified for a Gold Card in two of the first three quarters of the school year.
 This privilege is valid for one course per student per year.
-The exemption only applies to end of course exams.
+The student must have an overall course average of 93% or better in the final they choose to exempt.
+The exemption only applies to final exams.
 Mid-terms and quarter course finals are not eligible.
-The exemption privilege must be redeemed during the semester in which the Gold Card was issued.
-Students must show their student identification cards with the appropriately dated gold sticker to obtain an exemption form from the Renaissance Advisor.
+Students will need to sign up with the Renaissance Advisor in advance for the exam they are exempting.
 Seniors with or without a Gold Card may exempt the exam for any course in which they have received a 93% average or above.